-To commemorate this monumental milestone, the team at Majik House decided to celebrate by giving something back to the local community who have supported them for the past 2 decades.
-Marketing Manager Sally Proctor said “the team were all really passionate about coming together to do something unique for charity, something only Majik House could do!”
+Majik House, based in Kirkby Lonsdale are one of the longest running smart home technology companies in the UK.
+Set up in 1998 by founder Tim Burrow, Majik House has grown from the attic of their former home to an award winning Experience Centre.
+To commemorate this monumental milestone, the team at Majik House decided to celebrate by giving something back to the local community.
+Who have supported them for the past 2 decades with a charity auction.
+Marketing Manager Sally Proctor said “the team were all really passionate about coming together to do something unique for charity. something only Majik House could do!”

 The idea was simple!
 Majik house would call upon their suppliers and years of industry knowledge to pull together a start-of-the-art cinema and auction it off to the highest bidder.
 With the full amount raised going to charity.
 The cinema that was up for grabs had product from the following retailers.

 To find out more about the great work being done by King’s Food Bank, CADAS and other local Charities, contact the Cumbria Community Foundation.

 You can also read more about Majik House’s Home Cinemas by clicking here